donavenom/visualizations/README.md

 ![6-Chord diagram](https://user-images.githubusercontent.com/44620594/118350642-87165980-b51d-11eb-9544-93a0f1d0514e.png)

 *Principle 1 - Maximizing the data-ink ratio*
 Only necessary graphic elements were kept.
-Perhaps I could have shrunk the outer-most thick layer, which is a solid black, but I felt that making it thick would facilitate matching the inner lines and the questions to which they belong.
+Perhaps I could have shrunk the outermost thick layer, which is a solid black, but I felt that making it thick would facilitate matching the inner lines and the questions to which they belong.

 *Principle 2 - Mobilize every graphical element to show the data*
 I feel like this type of chart already conforms to this principle, as every data point is unobstructed by graphical elements and clearly distinguishable.
 I am not sure what I could have done here improve on this principle.

 *Principle 3 - Maximize data density and the size of the data matrix*
 Data density is maximized by including varying line thickness to represent thicker or smaller p-values.
 As for maximizing the size of the data matrix, I feel like this type of chart already conforms to this principle, given that the data matrix makes up most of the visualization.
-I am not sure what I could have done here improve on this principle.
+I am not sure what I could have done here to improve on this principle.

 *Principle 4 - Escape flatland*
 Multivariate data did not escape the two-dimensional flatlands, but presentation of multivariate data was enhanced using line thickness for p-value.